Introduction

 Moderation

-Admin Guidelines
+Steward Guidelines

 Taking Action

-No Admin Consensus Needed
+No Steward Consensus Needed

 - Moving a conversation from the current chat room to a more appropriate chat room.

-Full Admin Consensus Required
+Full Steward Consensus Required

 - Placing a member on probation (removal from the chat room for 24 hours or more).